Gowns, gossamer to glittery, rule runway at Fashion Week

-NEW YORK, Sept 11 (Reuters) - Breathtaking gowns reigned at New York Fashion Week on Tuesday.
+NEW YORK (Reuters) - Breathtaking gowns reigned at New York Fashion Week on Tuesday.

 From the gossamer sheaths of Badgley Mischka to the jewel-encrusted drapes of Jenny Packham, designers dazzled the runways with elegance and glamor in classic lines fit for a princess.